thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 American jurists (_cf._ the treatises of Hall, Westlake, Oppenheim, Kent, Wheaton, Hyde, and Fenwick).
 Twiss, and Lorimer elected to use the title "law of nations", while Hannis Taylor and A. S. Hershey preferred "international public law".
-Other suggested titles have been the law between Powers" (e.g., by Taube), "inter-State law", and "the law of the community of States" (e.g., by Verdross).
-Judge Jessup in his Transitional Law (1956), adopted this latter title to denote all law which regulates actions or events that transcend national boundaries".
+Other suggested titles have been "the law between Powers" (e.g., by Taube), "inter-State law", and "the law of the community of States" (e.g., by Verdross).
+Judge Jessup in his Transitional Law (1956), adopted this latter title to denote "all law which regulates actions or events that transcend national boundaries".

 [^3/2]: _See below_, pp. 307--309.